 During this class we will discuss any ethical concerns that arose in the field, and how possible ethical issues that could arise in producing the project.
 We will also spend time discussing your selects items and your stories.

-Assignment: Finalize selects.
+Assignment for next week: Finalize selects.
 Begin working on story outline.

 We will discuss the structure of the project, including detailed structure outlines for each of the individual pieces.
 We also plan to connect with editors at our media partner and begin planning details of the final project.
 We will analyze best practices examples for content, characters, elements, structure.

-Assignment: Finalize story outline.
+Assignment for next week: Finalize story outline.

 We will work in small teams workshopping your outlines and project structure.
 We will also review additional reporting and fieldwork that may be needed.

-Assignment: Story summary due.
+Assignment for next week: Story summary due.
 Begin working on first draft.

-Assignment: Finalize first draft.
+Assignment for next week: Finalize first draft.
 First drafts will be distributed to students and faculty in advance of following week’s class, and will be presented in class.